Procedure: Academic programs and courses accreditation

 Proposal for the disestablishment of an academic program

-- If endorsed, proposals are submitted for Academic Quality Assurance Committee consideration via firstname.lastname@example.org.
-Proposals are submitted on the University's proforma in line with scheduled dates.
+- If endorsed by the ANU College(s), proposals are submitted for Academic Quality Assurance Committee consideration via the Curriculum Management System (CMS).

 - If endorsed by the Academic Quality Assurance Committee by majority, the proposal is submitted for Academic Board approval.